zcash/zips/zip-liberated-payments.rst

 * The payment amount is readily visible to anyone who observes the Payment-Encapsulating URI, even in retrospect after payment has already been finalized (e.g., if their device or chat log backups are later compromised).
 This may be a privacy concern, and in particular may put recipients of large payments at risk of undesired attention.

-* Users attempting to follow Payment-Encapsulating URIs as a regular HTTPS hyperlink may inadvertently leak the payment information to a remote attacker, if all layers of defense listed in `Rationale for URI Format`_ are somehow breached.
+* Users attempting to follow URI-Encapsulated Payments as a regular HTTPS hyperlink may inadvertently leak the payment information to a remote attacker, if all layers of defense listed in `Rationale for URI Format`_ are somehow breached.

 * The owner of the ``withzcash.com`` domain effectively controls the whitelist of apps that may be launched by users’ platform to handle URI-Encapsulated Payments using the applink_ mechanism.
 If the whitelist is too *permissive* and includes a malicious or vulnerable app, and a user installs that app (which itself may be subject to the platform vendor’s app review mechanism), then the user is placed at risk of having their payments intercepted by an attacker.
 Conversely, if the whitelist is too *restrictive*, or altogether unavailable, then users would not be able to trigger desirable wallet apps by simply following links, and would need to instead ”share” the message containing the URI into their wallet app (note that, as discussed above, clipboard copy-and-paste is insecure).

-* Usage of Payment-Encapsulating URIs may train users to, generally, click on other types of URI/URL links sent in other messaging contexts.
+* Usage of URI-Encapsulated Payments may train users to, generally, click on other types of URI/URL links sent in other messaging contexts.
 Malicious links sent via unauthenticated messaging channels (e.g., emails and SMS texts) are a common attack vector, used for exploiting vulnerabilities in the apps triggered to handle these links.
 Even though the fault for vulnerabilities lies with those other apps, and even though this ZIP uses deep link URIs in the way intended, there are none the less these negative externalities to encouraging such use.

 Design Decisions and Rationale